Maple-Lazuli/USAF-SDI-Project1/README.md

 # USAF-SDI-Project1

+## Design

+See the image in the root directory for details on the concept of the application.

+## Start Up

+From the account_manager directory, use npm start to start the backend.
+Similarly, use npm start from the account_manager_ui directory to start the front end.

 ## Account Manager Mock

 Under *account_manager_mock* is the express app that will take http requests and return user data.
 The mock listens on port 6000